ritarasteiro/FieldCourse/pages/Plot_coalescence_trees_with_R.md

 plot_ms_tree(100,"-T -G -2.119 -eG 2.5 0.0")
 ```
 A bit more complicated to explain: the population size is increasing into the past (note
 negative value), but then remains constant at a certain time.
-Details explained in the
+Details explained in the [ms documentation](../data/msdoc.pdf)

 The second script allows you to simulate structured populations and works differently.